Design Thinking in Any Language

 We had a translator and that was very helpful.
 We had a bumpy start with technology problems, but we finally got there.
 Initially, the translator was in a small booth with headphones on and a microphone that broadcasted to our headsets.
 In turn, we had a microphone that broadcasted to his headset.
 This worked well for the most part.

 My first presentation was in English, and in retrospect, I think that was a mistake.
-I had prefaced with, we will do this, then this, etc. The tips I shared and the workshop phases were always in question, even if it was showing on the projector.
+I had prefaced it with, we will do this, then this, etc. The tips I shared and the workshop phases were always in question, even if it was showing on the projector.
 However, I don’t think that stuck with the participants.
 While presenting the material, I could see that people were looking but not reading.
-Maybe this is where Google Translate shines?
-I bet the translation was not 100% and definitely not as good as our real life translator.
+Maybe this is where Google Translate shines.
+I bet the translation was not 100% and definitely not as good as our real-life translator.